At WES Since: 2019

 Bio:

 I got my bachelor’s degree in Elementary Education from East Carolina University with a concentration in Reading.
 I have worked internationally in Nicaragua, where I taught English as a second language as part of the Barrio Planta Project.
 I then moved back to the U.S. to continue my teaching career by working as a reading specialist for Grades 4-8 at Bullis School and St. Bernadette School.
-Before coming to WES, I worked for 7 years at the Holy Trinity School in D.C. as a Grade 2 Teacher and Kindergarten teaching aid.
+Before coming to WES, I worked for seven years at the Holy Trinity School in D.C. as a Grade 2 Teacher and Kindergarten teaching aid.

 What is your favorite quote?